- I am running out of a disk space on my Mac, and I want to make sure that my virtual machine (VM) doesn't occupy it all.

 Identifying what takes disk space on a Mac

 Use macOS® Storage Management menu to check what files take plenty of space on your Mac disk.
-Click on Apple () menu > Storage.
-Parallels VMs will be listed separately:
+Click on Apple () menu > About This Mac > Storage > Manage.
+Parallels VMs stored in your User directory will be listed separately:

 Look through the files in Documents section (it includes Downloads folder as well) and delete large files that you no longer need, make sure to empty the Trash.

 If you want to reduce size of your VM(s), click on Parallels VMs > Free Up Disk Space.